A "certificate" is the license required for an individual to teach in an Illinois public school.

 For information about the new endorsements and those that were replaced, please refer to Part 25, Appendix B of the State Board Administrative Rules.

 Eligibility for additional endorsements has historically been determined through transcript review, meaning that State Board staff matched coursework taken by the applicant with the specific coursework (content and distribution) required under the previous rules.
 Individuals who did not meet all of the coursework and/or testing requirements were issued "deficiency statements" indicating the additional work necessary before the candidate could receive the requested endorsement.

 With some exceptions, eligibility for an additional endorsement will soon be available only through an earned major in the subject area or successful passage of the relevant content test plus 24 hours of coursework directly related to the subject area.

 The best strategy is to secure general information about certification and preparation opportunities and then meet with a knowledgeable person at the institution and/or Regional Office of Education to explore individual interests, needs, and circumstances.

 The Illinois State Board of Education maintains an electronic file of information on each Illinois certificate holder.
 Teachers and other certified educators may access their personal files through the Online Teacher Information System (OTIS) and they may give employers access to selected portions of that information.

 OTIS is useful to educators and employers because it provides the most up-to-date information on an educator's status.
 For example, a candidate recommended for certification by entitlement can use OTIS to see that the certificate has been issued, even before the certificate itself reaches the candidate.
 The system also shows the subject areas in which the teacher is known to be "highly-qualified."

-Certification candidates are encouraged to visit the OTIS information site and to establish a personal OTIS account.
+Certification candidates are encouraged to visit the ELIS information site and to establish a personal ELIS account.
 There is no charge for this service.